So, what’s an Atlanta Neighborhood Guide?

 Starting in the 1990s, Atlanta began revitalizing its oldest areas.
 Trendy businesses opened and new, modern apartment buildings popped up.
 A flagship piece of this effort is the Atlanta Beltline, a former railway corridor being developed as a multi-use trail.
 The Beltline runs through many of the Intown neighborhoods, bringing them together and spurring economic growth.

 If you’re moving to or within Atlanta and aren’t sure which neighborhood is best for you, look no further.
-Here’s our ultimate guide to 10 of Atlanta’s Best Intown neighborhoods.
+Here’s our ultimate Atlanta’s neighborhood guide.

 Atlanta Neighborhood #1- Old Fourth Ward